AmpersandTarski/RAP/README.md

    After you have cloned RAP4, stay in you working directory.

 2. The environment variables in .env are used in `docker-compose.yml`.
 For setting the environment variables, use any text editor (VS-code, vim, or whatever).
 For security reasons, use strong passwords and keep your .env file secret.
 If you set the variable `DISABLE_DB_INSTALL` to `true`, you won't be able to generate a new RAP4 database.
 During production, you want to disable that.
-If you are familiar with docker-compose, have a look at the environment variables.
+If you are familiar with docker compose, have a look at the environment variables.
 Check that `AMPERSAND_DEBUG_MODE=true` to get debug information if you have trouble refreshing the database.
 In the file .env you need to specify database passwords for the root account so you can always access the database for whatever purpose.
 You also specify the ampersand account to allow access to the database for yourself, for the rap4 service, for the demo application (enroll) and for the prototypes a user runs.
 These credentials are not stored in the RAP4 GitHub-repo (for obvious security concerns), so you must invent them and keep them secret.

     NOTE: The security risk for passwords, which was a known issue, has become smaller but it has not vanished.
 Anyone with access to the build-machine can access .env and see the passwords.
 From the outside, the Open University (OUNL) server is accessible only through a VPN-link and the machine itself is protected with a username/password.
 This is enough security for now.
 However, when an outsider gains access, bot passwords are readable in the .env file.